Rank-uniform local law for Wigner matrices: Proof of Theorem

 In these estimates we frequently used that $\psi_k^{\av/\iso}\ge 1$, $\rho\lesssim 1$, $\rho/N\eta\le 1$ and $N\eta\rho\ge 1$ to simplify the formulas.

 By \eqref{eq:aib1}-\eqref{eq:2aib}, using iteration for the sum $\Psi_1^\av+\Psi_1^\iso$, we readily conclude

-Note that after taking the supremum over the hidden parameters $A, z, \vx, \vy$ in $\Psi_1^{\av/\iso}$, this bound serves as an upper bound on $\psi_1^\av+\psi_1^\iso$ (in the sequel, we will frequently use an already proven upper bound on $\Psi_k$ as an effective upper bound on $\psi_k$ in the next steps without explicitly mentioning it).
-Next, using this upper bound together with an iteration for $\Psi_2^\av+\Psi_2^\iso$ we have from~\eqref{eq:2aib} \nc
+Note that since \eqref{eq:eas1} holds uniformly in the hidden parameters $A, z, \vx, \vy$ in $\Psi_1^{\av/\iso}$, this bound serves as an upper bound on $\psi_1^\av+\psi_1^\iso$ (in the sequel, we will frequently use an already proven upper bound on $\Psi_k$ as an effective upper bound on $\psi_k$ in the next steps without explicitly mentioning it).
+Next, using this upper bound together with an iteration for $\Psi_2^\av+\Psi_2^\iso$ we have from~\eqref{eq:2aib}

 again after several simplifications by Young's inequality and the basic inequalities $\psi_k^{\av/\iso}\ge 1$, $\rho\lesssim 1$ and $N\eta\rho\ge 1$.

 We now apply the reduction inequalities from Lemma~\ref{pro:redin} in the form